-In May 2021, the State Board approved the creation of the ESSER Collaborative ELO in collaboration with Beyond School Bells (BSB), Nebraska's statewide afterschool and summer learning network and a program of the Nebraska Children and Families Foundation (NCFF) for the distribution and administration of the ESSER III program summer and expanded learning activities allocations.
-The NE Department of Education (NDE) serves as the fiscal agent of these grants, with support, technical assistance, and professional learning provided by NCFF-BSB.
+In May 2021, the State Board approved the creation of the ESSER Collaborative ELO in partnership with Beyond School Bells (BSB)-Nebraska's statewide afterschool and summer learning network and a program of Nebraska Children and Families Foundation (NCFF).
+This collaboration supported the distribution and administration of ESSER III funds for summer and expanded learning programs.
+The Nebraska Department of Education (NDE) served as the fiscal agent, with NCFF-BSB providing technical assistance, support, and professional learning.